 This is what my friend’s daughter concluded about school.
-Raised in Parenting by Connection, she expected her feelings to be welcomed and worked through.
+Raised with Hand in Hand Parenting, she expected her feelings to be welcomed and worked through.
 We had to explain that it was hard for the teachers to listen, given all the things they were trying to manage.
 But we assured her that she could save it up until she got home.
 We would listen to her then.

 My friend’s daughter is remarkably clear about this.
 Preparing for her first school sleepover trip, she said “The problem isn’t that I am going to miss Mummy.
 I am.
 It’s that no-one there will let me cry about it.”
-And my daughter, now 11, says “I wish the teachers wouldn’t do all that stuff of offering us a glass of water when we are upset.
+And my daughter, when she was 11, said “I wish the teachers wouldn’t do all that stuff of offering us a glass of water when we are upset.
 It just makes us stuff the feelings down.”

 Becoming a school parent.